-- identify critical road maintenance and upgrading; - deliver a focused development strategy and TOD intervention for the Bellville precinct, including the rail station and PTI, all road-based public transport and the related public land; - undertake a detailed analysis of both road and rail freight, and develop interventions that will improve efficiency; and - conduct a socio-economic assessment of station precincts and develop an intervention strategy in conjunction with PRASA.
+- Identify critical road maintenance and upgrading; - Deliver a focused development strategy and TOD intervention for the Bellville precinct, including the rail station and public transport interchange, all road-based public transport and the related public land; - Undertake a detailed analysis of both road and rail freight, and develop interventions that will improve efficiency; and - Conduct a socio-economic assessment of station precincts and develop an intervention strategy in conjunction with PRASA.

-Metro South-East integration zone
+Metro southeast integration zone

-- expedite the PRASA modernisation programme; - prioritise infrastructure development for IRT phase 2A so as to be operational within five years; and - analyse and initiate TOD strategies for major intersections along the corridor, primarily focusing on Nolungile, Claremont, Philippi and Khayelitsha.
+- Expedite the PRASA modernisation programme; - Prioritise infrastructure development for IRT phase 2A so as to be operational within five years; and - Analyse and initiate TOD strategies for major intersections along the corridor, primarily focusing on Nolungile, Claremont, Philippi and Khayelitsha.